 Contact Our Work Injury Lawyers for a Free Consultation About Your Construction Site Accidents

-If you are a construction worker who has been injured from job related activities, you will need a workers’ compensation lawyer to walk you through the legal process.
+If you are a construction worker who has been injured from job-related activities, you will need a workers’ compensation lawyer to walk you through the legal process.
 If you are offered a settlement, do not accept it until you have consulted with a work injury lawyer.
 The settlement may not be in your best interests, particularly if you have extensive injuries or financial losses to recoup.

 Workers who have been injured on the job may be entitled to multiple sources of compensation.
 This depends on the events that lead to the injury.
 Unfortunately, some construction site accident lawyers may overlook important details, which can leave you with less than Florida law would have awarded.
-The good news is that our lawyers are experienced in the nuances of construction site accident and workers’ compensation claims.
+The good news is that our lawyers are experienced in the nuances of construction site accidents and workers’ compensation claims.

-These are just a couple of the many reasons to hire an expert workers’ compensation lawyer lawyer with a proven track record.
+These are just a couple of the many reasons to hire an expert workers’ compensation lawyer with a proven track record.
 At Work Injury Rights, we can help you obtain the maximum amount of benefits available.
 We have over 45 years of combined experience fighting for workers’ rights.
 Contact us today for a free consultation by calling 954-833-5226 or by filling out a contact form.